jerielizabeth/jerielizabeth.github.io/_pages/about.md

 social: true
 ---

-I am digital historian and Assistant Professor in the Department of Religious Studies at The University of Alabama.
+I am a Digital Historian and Assistant Professor in the [Department of Religious Studies](https://religion.ua.edu/) at The University of Alabama.

 You can see my work on [Github](http://github.com/jerielizabeth) and on the [Portfolio page](/portfolio).
 I tweet [@jerielizabeth](http://twitter.com/jerielizabeth).